 Monthly prayer updates with detailed suggestions for intercessions are published by Pray & Fast for the Climate.

 God’s relationship with creation and our interrelationship with the natural world runs through scripture.
 A range of small group studies that explore this, can be found here.

-Many people can describe transcendent moments in nature where they feel deeply connected to something bigger than themselves and Forest Church is a way to explore that connection within community, pointing to Jesus the creator and redeemer of all things.
+Many people can describe transcendent moments in nature where they feel deeply connected to something bigger than themselves.
+Forest Church is a way to explore that connection within community, pointing to Jesus the creator and redeemer of all things.

 Forest Church is a fresh expression of church drawing on much older traditions when sacred places and practices were outside – but it is also drawing on contemporary research that highlights the benefits of spending time with nature in wild places.
 Forest Church isn't just normal church happening outside; rather it attempts to participate with creation.